jameslarsonclimate/jameslarsonclimate/README.md

 ## Hi there 👋
-- James Larson (he/him)
+My name is James Larson (he/him).
 I am a PhD student in the Department of Atmospheric Science at Colorado State University.
 I'm interested in societal-climate interactions and how they can be represented in models.
 Prior to this project, during my master’s degree, I explored how ocean currents leave their signature on climate variability, particularly in high-resolution reanalyses and climate models.
 Outside of research, I am involved in community-based solutions to food insecurity.
 Please feel welcome to reach out with any questions and inquiries to collaborate!

 <!--
 **jameslarsonclimate/jameslarsonclimate** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.